Peru - Birding and Machu Picchu

 We spend our final morning here birding the forest along the river just outside the town, looking for birds including Green-and-white Hummingbird, Andean Motmot, Ocellated Piculet, Andean Cock-of-the-Rock, Masked Fruiteater, and many more.
 We will take lunch at our hotel before checking out, followed by a train journey back to Cuzco, and a short bus trip to our hotel.
-Overnight at San Augustin Plaza.
+Overnight at Hotel Casa Andina Premium for two nights.

 Day 6: Mon 22 October Cuzco